andrezrv/peasant-vvv-provider/README.md

 * `vvv-init-setup-tasks-custom.sh`: For custom configuration of backups and maintenance tasks.
 * `vvv-init-setup-wordpress-custom.sh`: For custom configuration of your WordPress site.
 * `vvv-init-setup-themes-custom.sh`: For custom installation and activation of themes.
-* `vvv-init-setup-plugins-custom.sh`: For custom installation and activatino of plugins.
+* `vvv-init-setup-plugins-custom.sh`: For custom installation and activation of plugins.
 * `vvv-init-setup-deploy-custom.sh`: For custom configuration of your deployment system.
 * `vvv-init-setup-nginx-custom.sh`: For custom configuration of your project's NGINX server block.
 * `vvv-init-setup-themes-pre.sh`: For all the tasks you need to run before installing themes.
-* `vvv-init-setup-themes-post.sh`: For all the tasks you need to run before installing themes.
+* `vvv-init-setup-themes-post.sh`: For all the tasks you need to run after installing themes.
 * `vvv-init-setup-plugins-pre.sh`: For all the tasks you need to run before installing plugins.
-* `vvv-init-setup-plugins-post.sh`: For all the tasks you need to run before installing plugins.
+* `vvv-init-setup-plugins-post.sh`: For all the tasks you need to run after installing plugins.

 ## How Do I Prevent Peasant From Running Every Effing Time?